ghattab/ghattab.github.io/_posts/2018-06-16-context-free.md

 rule draw {
 	TRIANGLE {}
 	CIRCLE {x 1}
 }</code></pre>
-The extra line adds a circle 1 units away from the triangle on the `x` axis.
+The extra line adds a circle 1 unit away from the triangle on the <code>x</code> axis.
 The shapes scale within the bounds of the image space.
     </div>
     <div style="display: inline-block;">
         <pre><code class="language-c">startshape draw